syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 cell.CellFormat.Paddings.Bottom = 5;
 //Specifies the vertical alignment of content of text cell.CellFormat.VerticalAlignment = VerticalAlignment.Middle;
+//Specifies the text wrap of the cell cell.CellFormat.TextWrap = false;
 //Accesses the instance of the second cell in the row cell = row.Cells[1];
 cell.CellFormat.BackColor = Color.FromArgb(192, 192, 192);